dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

         api-key: "<user-api-key>"
     ```

-3. After downloading the config file, navigate to a dbt project in your terminal:
+3. After downloading the config file and creating your directory, navigate to a dbt project in your terminal:

     ```bash
     cd ~/dbt-projects/jaffle_shop